lokapal-xyz/education/content/howtodao/00-dao-essentials/Intro-to-DAO-Perspectives.md

 ---
 date: '2025-03-09T16:55:34-03:00'
 draft: false
-title: 'Introduction to DAO Research'
+title: 'Introduction to DAO Perspectives'
 weight: 9_000
 ---

-## Why does DAO Research matter?
+## Why does DAO Perspectives matter?

 DAOs are new and constantly changing.
-Research helps us:
+Exploring multiple perspectives helps us:

 * Understand how DAOs work.
 * Learn from past mistakes and successes.